hknatas/covid19_detection/README.md

-# covid19_detection
+# Detection of COVID-19 Using X-Ray Images

-Detection of COVID-19 by Using X-Ray Images
+It is aimed to classify the chest X-ray images that correspondsto coronavirus disease.
+ResNet, one of the most successful image processing models to date, will be used for this purpose.